 While Americans are struggling to cram all their vacation dreams into their two weeks of PTO each year, Australians — at least, those who work for this company — are planning epic three month-long trips.
-Ernst & Young, an accounting firm with locations all around the world, gives its Australian employees to take six to 12 weeks of “life leave” each year to travel, work part-time, or simply to do nothing.
+Ernst & Young, an accounting firm with locations all around the world, gives its Australian employees six to 12 weeks of “life leave” each year to travel, work part-time, or simply to do nothing.

 The company is also introducing two new options starting on April 1.
 Term-time working will allow employees to work full-time during the school year, with all school holidays off (for those with children), or as an alternative, an employee can work part-time for three months.